-The stand-alone TFL specialization consists of 17 graduate credits.
-As the coursework is quite rigorous, we often recommend that the specialization be completed over two semesters (fall and spring), although it is possible to earn the specialization in an intensive semester of study.
+The stand-alone TFL certificate consists of 17 graduate credits.
+As the coursework is quite rigorous, we often recommend that the certificate be completed over two semesters (fall and spring), although it is possible to earn the certificate in an intensive semester of study.

-The stand-alone TFL specialization consists of the following TFL courses:
+The stand-alone TFL certificate consists of the following TFL courses: